www-splitcells-net/net.splitcells.network.community/src/main/hugo/content/blog/2022-12-21-1-Create-game-based-on-optimization-networks.md

          * [ ] Implement a faster database implementation, which speed up is based on line based value storage, instead of column based value storage, which in turn can avoid copying values, when lines are transferred from one database to a another one.
+           -> The bad runtime performance is cause is dominated by constraints' rating functions.
+           These need to be improved instead.
            * [x] Line based value storage -> LineWithValues
            * [x] Column access values via list of lines shared by database to all of its columns.
              Therefore, columns are read only.